 Antibiotics and fever

-It is unfortunate that many people today, on their own initiative - that is, without medical advice - start taking antibiotics for raised temperature or fever, which is incorrect and even dangerous in several ways:
+It is unfortunate that many people today, sometimes on their own initiative (that is, without medical advice), start taking antibiotics for an elevated temperature or fever.
+This is incorrect and even dangerous in several ways:

-- Antibiotics do not effect against viruses, and the most common cause of temperature or fever is a viral infection.
-In such a case, undue administration of the antibiotics may further worsen the course of the viral infection (166).
+- Antibiotics are not effective against viruses, and the most common cause of an elevated temperature or fever is a viral infection.
+In such a case, undue administration of antibiotics may actually worsen the course of a viral infection (166).

 - Most of the diseases that underlie short-term febrile conditions in everyday life, even if they are caused by bacteria, do not require antibiotic treatment.

-- Determining the need for an antibiotic, selecting the appropriate antibiotic, including determining dosage and duration of treatment is the task of a doctor.
+- Determining the need for an antibiotic, as well as selecting the appropriate antibiotic (which includes determining proper dosage and duration of treatment) is the task of a doctor.

 - Antibiotics have a number of side effects, and weighing the risks and benefits is also fundamentally the task of a doctor (146).

-- Be sure to consult a doctor if you experience side effects as allergy, diarrhea, dysbacteriosis, rash, etc. In the case of antibiotics, this occurs in nearly 10% of treated children.
+- Be sure to consult a doctor if you experience side effects such as allergy, diarrhoea, rash, etc. When taking antibiotics, these side effects occur in nearly 10% of treated children.

-It should be emphasized that one of the biggest problems with antibiotic treatment today is the increasing resistance of pathogens: this is called antibiotic resistance.
-Unnecessary, inadequate duration or dosage (169) of antibiotic “treatment” increases the development of resistance, and is therefore harmful and dangerous not only for the individual patient but for all of us.
+It should be emphasized that one of the biggest problems with antibiotic treatment today is the increasing resistance of pathogens (bacteria): this is called antibiotic resistance.
+Unnecessary antibiotic “treatment”, especially with given with inadequate duration or dosage (169), increases the development of bacterial resistance, and is therefore harmful and dangerous - not just for the individual patient but for all of us.